multifacet/ZRay/readme.md

 | `--functionclone` | `true` | Clone functions called from a region so their traffic is attributed to that region. |
 | `--full-scan` | `false` | Instrument every function, ignoring region markers. |
 | `--hostmonitor` | `false` | Enable host-thread monitoring. |

-`--mirpass` is accepted but inert; the machine-level pass it enabled has been removed.

 ---